Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Preliminaries

 The definitions of set convergence, semicontinuity, and local boundedness here follow~\cite[Definitions~4.1,~5.4, and~5.14]{rockafellarwets}.
 For locally bounded set-valued maps with closed values, outer semicontinuity is also equivalent to the property commonly known as \textit{upper semicontinuity}~\cite[Definition~1.4.1]{aubin}, see~\cite[Lemma~5.15]{hybridbook}.
-Inner semicontinuity of set-valued maps coincides with the property commonly known as \textit{lower semicontinuity}~\cite[Definition~1.4.2]{aubin}.
+Inner semicontinuity coincides with the property commonly known as \textit{lower semicontinuity}~\cite[Definition~1.4.2]{aubin}.}